i-OmSharma/100xCode/AuthJWT/Auth.md

 # local storage
 - place in browser where we can store some data
 - usually things that are stored include :
-1. Authentication tokens
+1. Authentication tokens.
-2. User language preference
+2. User language preference.
-3. User theme preference
+3. User theme preference.